-As a dog age, so does their needs.
+As a dog age, they change and so does their needs.

 You might have noticed that those energetic puppy outbursts are getting fewer, your dog is taking longer naps and the walks seems slower than before.

 A dog can be called a senior dog from the age of 7 and onward depending on the breed.
 In general smaller breeds live longer than bigger breeds and mixed breeds tend to live longer than purebreds.
 As a dog grows older you will begin to see differences in his/her behavior.
 Little hints here and there that shows you that age is catching up, showing you that your dog is becoming a senior dog.

 What can you do to help your senior dog in his/her golden years?